jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - From fire in the game is an ability that heals Gustave a bit if the target is burning.
 Translated this to a creature bolt + life gain.
  - Strike storm in the game is just a flurry of strikes.
 Translated this to temporary double strike.
  - Finally, overcharge (the ability we're all building towards) in the game deals high lightning damage based on the number of charges.
 Translated this to an X damage ability to a creature and its controller (where X is the number of charge counters removed).
+ - 23/09/2025: It may look a bit odd to have blue color identity but no actual abilities that cost blue mana.
+I added the blue color identity strictly for flavor purposes because he's an engineer.

 ## Lampmaster